Volley Week logo

 64Total points75

-Serbia excels in key elements – especially in blocking (10 against 6) and in serving (4 against 2 aces).
-Attack is almost even, but fewer errors and better concentration brought the advantage.
+Serbia excels in key elements – especially in blocking (10 against 6) and serving (4 against 2 aces).
+The attack was almost even, but fewer errors and better concentration brought the advantage.

 BrazilElementSerbia